Annual income is the total income earned over one year before taxes, also referred to as gross annual income.

 Two Year Annual Income Average

-Annual Income FAQ
+Annual Income Frequently Asked Questions

-I’m receiving child support but it is not court ordered, can I claim it as income?
+I’m receiving child support, but it is not court-ordered.
+Can I claim it as income?

-Is your annual income, gross or net?
+Is your annual income gross or net?

 Unless it is specified, annual income is your gross income, before taxes.

 I’m self-employed and didn’t make much in my first year, last year I made enough to qualify, how will it be calculated?

 Self-employment income will be calculated by averaging your last two years of tax returns.
 If your mean income is too low, you will need to wait to apply for a mortgage.